 Using www.raileurope.com means you can book all your train tickets together in one place, in plain English, international credit cards accepted, in €, £ or $.
 There's a small booking fee.

-First book your ticket from London to Hamburg.
-Book this as a round trip if you're returning, because Eurostar return fares are significantly cheaper than two one-ways.
-Add this to your basket.
+First book from London to Hamburg.
+Book this as a round trip if returning, because Eurostar return fares are cheaper than two one-ways.
+Add to your basket.

-Then book your train from Hamburg to Copenhagen one-way for the following day, add to basket, then (if returning) book from Copenhagen to Hamburg one-way, add this to your basket and check out.
+Then book from Hamburg to Copenhagen one-way for the following day, add to basket, then (if returning) book Copenhagen to Hamburg one-way, add to your basket and check out.

-Fares are dynamic like air fares, so book early for the cheapest prices.
-You print your own tickets, or you can load the Eurostar ticket into the Eurostar app, and show the DB ticket on your laptop or phone.
+Fares are vary like air fares, so book ahead.
+You print your own tickets, or can show them on your phone.

-After booking you can use the Eurostar Manage Booking system to select an exact seat on Eurostar.
+After booking you can use Eurostar's Manage your booking feature to choose a better seat on Eurostar.

 -